 Getting a Mortgage

-When looking around for mortgage options, you’ll find that there are several different types of mortgages available to invest in, and as a result, the process for applying and being approved for a mortgage has become easier for the applicant.
+When looking around for mortgage options, you’ll find that mortgage lenders have several different types of mortgages available.
+As a result, the process of applying for and being approved for a mortgage has become easier for the applicant.

-That said, you can still try to speed things up and de-stress the process by making sure you are well prepared before you step foot in the bank – figure out how much you can afford to pay in mortgage payments each month, have all your documents available and make sure you leave with an Agreement in Principle before you make an offer.
+That said, you can still try to speed things up and de-stress the process by making sure you are well prepared before you contact a mortgage lender– figure out how much you can afford to pay in mortgage payments each month, have all your documents available and make sure you leave with an Agreement in Principle before you make an offer.

 Signing the contract and completing the sale

-In this final phase, you have the chance to iron out all the more specific details of the purchase, and depending on what details need to be ironed out, your direct involvement may vary.
-In the review and fine-tuning of the contracts, both of the parties in the transaction will rely on their solicitors to make sure everything is in order.
+In this final phase, while exchanging contracts, you have the chance to iron out all the more specific details of the purchase.
+Your direct involvement may vary depending on what details need to be ironed out.
+In the review and fine-tuning of the contracts, both parties in the transaction will rely on their solicitors to make sure everything is in order.

-Once the contracts have been signed and exchanged, there are still some last things you need to look after before you are ready to settle into your new home.
+Once the contracts have been signed and exchanged, there are still some last things you need to look after before settling into your new home.
 Make sure that your mortgage has been sent by your lender and that the previous occupants have removed all of their things and the house.
 This can often take longer than you might like, as the previous occupants may not always be quick about leaving the property.

 What timings to expect for each step

-The time it takes to buy a house in the UK, will vary depending on the housing market, but you can expect the process to last for up to half a year, if everything goes as planned!
-Of course, this will vary according to the specific circumstances in the sale, either your own or those of the seller.
+How long it takes to buy a house in the UK will vary depending on the housing market, but you can expect the process to last for up to half a year, if everything goes as planned!
+Of course, this will vary according to the specific circumstances in the sale, either yours or the seller’s.

-- Depending on how arduously you search, you can expect to find a property that fits your criteria and begin talks with the seller in the first six to twelve weeks.
+- Depending on how arduously your search is, you can expect to find a property that fits your criteria and begin talks with the seller in the first six to twelve weeks.

-- In two to four weeks, you can expect to have figured out the details around your mortgage.
+- You can expect to have figured out the details around your mortgage in two to four weeks.

-- Finally, once you’ve come to an agreement on the terms of sale, signing and exchanging contracts in order to finalise the sale can take between two weeks and one month to complete.
+- Finally, once you’ve agreed to the terms of the sale, signing and exchanging contracts to finalise the sale can take between two weeks and one month to complete.